reedcreglow/Reddit-Save-Logger/README.md

 - Accesses only the authenticated user's own activity
 - Is non-commercial, closed deployment, single user
 - Does not scrape, index, or access public Reddit content at scale

-## License

-MIT — though since this is a personal tool, distribution is not the intent.